THE HIGHER ROAD IS THE ROAD JESUS ALWAYS WALKED

 “By this we know that we are in Him: Whoever claims to abide in Him must walk as Jesus walked.” – 1 John 2:5-6

 ⇒ Climbing the higher road is often an uphill and difficult trek.
 Jesus never chose the path of least resistance.
 He walked counter to the ways of the world.
 Ours may be a rugged and arduous path as we live out heavenly values in a worldly culture.
 Yet in Christ we are mighty and brave.

 ⇒ The enemy can pelt the higher road with snow and ice.
 Jesus resisted the attacks of the enemy.
 As the road we walk becomes slippery, we resist the temptation to quit.
 We stand strong in our faith and hold fast to our Defender.

 ⇒ The climb up the higher road can take a toll on our energy.
 Jesus persevered despite the overwhelming demands of His ministry.
-We keep our eyes on the Lord.
-We see His footprints in front of us.
+We keep our eyes on the Lord, following His footprints in front of us.
 We continue to climb toward the peak and carry on despite the hardships.

 ⇒ As we trek the higher road, we will face obstacles.
 Jesus had an enduring faith that overcame all adversities.
 Our faith may falter while climbing.
 Yet we know Jesus is our lifeline.
 He will not let us stumble or fall.
 He will be our Guide and our Protector.
 In Him, we have courageous faith.

 ⇒ The uphill trek may appear too rigorous to continue.
 Jesus was not deterred from His path for He knew the joy set before Him.
 The higher road will reach the peak… with sunshine and panoramic vistas.
 We will find joy and bring glory to God as we follow in His path.

 “For I am the Lord your God who takes hold of your right hand and says to you, ‘Do not fear; I will help you.'” – Isaiah 41:13